Fido Ebbon wrote:

 Like if I unexpectedly or not see a picture of it I honestly feel ill, like I'm gonna be sick.

-I'll put it in black so you don't have to read it if you don't want to.
-(Not a lot of text but it's gross imo) It started as a rash on my arm that became larger and larger, then developed bubbles which sinked into the skin, and spread all over my body and face.
+It started as a rash on my arm that became larger and larger, then developed bubbles which sinked into the skin, and spread all over my body and face.
 Making these deep black holes/ sores into my skin.
 It went on in the dream for what felt like hours, and it felt like there were insects and stuff crawling inside of me

 When I woke up I was shaking and felt extremely nauseous.
 I couldn't fall asleep for a long while after that cause I kept feeling like it was still all over me, and touching anything felt horrible.
 I honestly felt like cutting the skin off myself would make it go away but I luckily didn't do that (cause that would be dumb).